Kinto/kinto-http.py/README.rst

 Retry on error
 --------------

-When the server is throttled, under heavy load, or maintenance, it can return error responses.
+When the server is throttled (under heavy load or maintenance) it can return error responses.

 The client can hence retry to send the same request until it succeeds.